isabella232/Developer-Distribution-Experience-Cloud/src/pages/guides/submission/app_builder_submission.md

 ---
 keywords:
-  - Creative Cloud
+  - Experience Cloud
   - Marketplace
   - Exchange
   - Distribution
   - Extensibility
-  - SDK
+  - TPP
-  - Developer Tooling
+  - Technology Partner Portal
-  - UXP
+  - app builder apps
-  - Photoshop
+  - software integrations
-  - XD
+  - analytics
-  - Plugin
+  - experience manager
-  - JavaScript
+  - campaign
   - Developer Console
-  - Creative Cloud Desktop
+  - Adobe Commerce
-  - FastSpring
+  - Workfront
 title: Getting Started
 description: This is the getting started page
 ---

-# App Builder ISV
+# App Builder apps

 This getting started guide introduces key areas of the [Adobe Developer Distribution portal](/distribute/home) to help you begin distributing your apps quickly and easily.
 The Adobe Developer Distribution portal enables you to quickly publish a **listing** for your app on two Creative Cloud Marketplaces; the Creative Cloud desktop app Marketplace and Adobe Exchange in these three easy steps: